belgattitude/openstore-schema-core/README.md

 From version 0.40.0, `openstore-schema-core` defaults to `utf8mb4` charset by default.

+If you don't have the possibility to set mysql server variables (i.e. on a continuous integration server...) you can fall back to the [generated compatibility scripts](https://github.com/belgattitude/openstore-schema-core/tree/master/resources/sql/mysql-utf8-compat).

 ### Compressing tables

-OIf INNODB `file_format` is barracuda you can change the compression format of the following tables to reduce disk usage:
+Optional, to reduce disk usage you can change the compression format of the following tables:

 ```sql
 ALTER TABLE product_translation ROW_FORMAT=COMPRESSED KEY_BLOCK_SIZE=8;